Make New Memories at Family Camp

 When and Where to Camp

 From mid-June through September, most of our summer sessions are Family Camp.
-We offer nine week-long sessions and three weekend sessions.
-Our weeks run Saturday at 2pm to Saturday at 10am.
-Our weekends run Friday at 5pm to Sunday at 2pm.
-For more information about our calendar, please see our Dates and Rates pages.
+We offer six-night long and several weekend family camp sessions.
+Our weeks begin on Saturday at 11am and campers depart late Friday afternoon.
+Our weekends run Friday at 5pm to Sunday at 2pm (or Monday if Labor Day weekend).
+For more information about our calendar and pricing, please see our Dates and Rates pages.

 Kids Love the Lair!

 Cubs of all ages will love making new friends at camp, exploring their creativity, and diving into nature on their own terms.
 Children’s age group programs typically meet in the morning and afternoon, with a nightly program twice a week.
-The age groups are separated as follows: Cub Corral (diaper graduates ages 2-5); Six and Sevens; Eight and Nines; Preteens (ages 10-12); Teens (ages 13-18).
+The age groups are separated as follows: Cub Corral (diaper graduates through kindergarten); Teddy Bears (grades 1-2); Golden Bears (grades 3-5); Cal Bears (grades 6-8); Grizzly Bears (grades 9-12).
 Within each age group, two to four staffers organize a wide variety of activities, ranging from arts & crafts, pool parties, and kickball to horseback riding, a hike to the lake, and more fun & games.

 Parents Enjoy Endless Relaxation or Adventure